SUSPECTED OR CONFIRMED COVID-19 EMPLOYEE PROTOCOL

-- Call MUSC’s telehealth at MUSC Virtual Care or other appropriate telehealth provider and follow their recommendations.
+- Call MUSC Virtual Care, Roper Virtual Care, or other appropriate telehealth provider and follow their recommendations.

-- If a COVID-19 test is administered, please e-mail firstname.lastname@example.org with notification of last day on campus and update on diagnosis.
+- If a COVID-19 test is administered, please e-mail firstname.lastname@example.org with notification of the last day on campus and update on the diagnosis.

 4) Upon confirmation of a diagnosis, the Supervisor should follow step (B) below.

 (B) CONFIRMED CASE OF COVID-19:

 1) If an employee is diagnosed with COVID-19 and the individual has frequented the Citadel’s campus within the past 14 days, they should:

 - Notify their immediate supervisor, informing them of their condition and campus locations they have frequented.

 - E-mail email@example.com with notification of last day on campus and receive an update on leave and other health benefits available.

 - HR will initiate contact tracing protocols with Roper St. Francis Hospital Registered Nurses.
 Employees will be asked to list names of close contacts.

 - Employees must work with contact tracers from Roper, DHEC, or The Citadel per our protocol.